gireeshkbogu/AnomalyDetect/README.md

 ## Offline Models

-Offline models use all data to find anomalies.
+Offline models use all the data to find anomalies.

 #### RHR-AD (Resting Heart Rate) Offline Anomaly Detector